 Bivonas Law is a leading criminal litigation and commercial disputes boutique based in the City of London.

-Bivonas Law was established in 1997 and from the outset has acted in large-scale commercial disputes, criminal investigations and prosecutions, regulatory investigations and related employment disputes.
+Bivonas Law was established in 1997 and from the outset has acted in large-scale commercial disputes, criminal investigations and prosecutions and regulatory investigations.

 We have a track record spanning two decades of succeeding in cases where our client, usually an individual or a privately owned business, is facing significant financial, reputational or criminal liability exposure.
 Our clients’ opponents often include banks and financial institutions, multinational companies and government agencies including law enforcement and regulators.

 Our cases are often multi-jurisdictional and high profile.
 We have a global network of personally known and trusted high level advisers, experts and business connections, which allows us to meet the most complex of challenges and succeed for our clients.